ggoooooooooooooooooo/gpt-plugin-free/README.md

 - PyWebIO 1.8.0+
 - OpenAI GPT library
 - Nagai.ai
-- Required plugins (specific to your use case)
+- Additional plugins (such as WolframAlpha)

 ## Usage

 To use this integration and communicate with ChatGPT, follow the steps below:

 1. Install the necessary dependencies by running `pip install -r requirements.txt`.
-2. Customize the `config.py` file and set up the required plugins, ChatGPT models, and any additional settings.
+2. Customize the `config.py` file and set up the required plugins (e.g., WolframAlpha), ChatGPT models, and any additional settings.
 3. Run the `main.py` script to start the PyWebIO server.
 4. Open the provided URL in your browser and start interacting with the chatbot.